skippyskiddy/learn-node/README.md

 **For you to do**:

 1. Change the script such that logs the sum of the elements in the list concatenated list.
-2. Does the code look unweildy to you?
+2. Does the code look unweildy to you? yes

 ### Promise